White Earth, North Dakota

-White Earth is a small city in Mountrail County, North Dakota, United States.
+White Earth is a city in Mountrail County, North Dakota, United States.
 It is one of the oldest communities in Mountrail County, having been founded in 1887.
 The population was 100 at the 2020 census.
-There is a city hall at White Earth (which is considered a "city" under North Dakota law), community center, two churches and a granary; and no other businesses or services.

 The community's recent growth due to the North Dakota oil boom is the subject of an Academy Award–nominated short documentary film, White Earth.

 Geography

 According to the United States Census Bureau, the city has a total area of 1.50 sqmi, all land.